-Thank you Madam Chair, members of the committee.
-I’m John McDaid from Portsmouth, urging the Committee to support S0187 as a parent and a member of the RI Coalition Against Gun Violence, an organization representing more than 90 groups and 120,000 Rhode Islanders.
-That number is significant.
+I urge the Committee to support H5555 as a parent and a member of the RI Coalition Against Gun Violence, an organization representing more than 100 groups and 120,000 Rhode Islanders.

 Arguments that permit holders would protect students and staff are deeply suspect.
 Applicants in Rhode Island only need to put 30 rounds in a 14-inch target at 25 yards every four years.
 There is no requirement for training in real-world tactical scenarios — or even drawing from concealment — nothing that would prepare them for the complex, high-stress situation of an active shooter.

 Even in the hands of trained professionals, friendly fire and collateral damage are significant risks.
 According to a RAND corporation study, trained police officers only hit their targets roughly 30% of the time; in an active firefight, that number dropped to 18%.
 Adding more guns in the hands of the untrained in crowded school rooms and hallways is not a move in a safer direction.